 The best time for Boca do Inferno is early morning until 10 am and again in the evening.
 It is also, the only time of the day for nearby parking.
 However, check out the weather forecast first the viewpoint is frequently covered in clouds.

 It is one of the most popular places in Sao Miguel, the biggest Azores Island.
 Rental cars, taxis, guided tour vans, and even huge buses stop here.
 It is quiet in the morning and evening; the sunset is spectacular.
 We passed by the parking and trailhead several times.

 Midday is crazy onside road parking far away is the only option.
 We ended up in a traffic jam of desperate drivers trying to find a gap for their cars.
 Luck is needed that a car is leaving at your arrival.
 Google Maps Parking and Trailhead

 Regarding the weather, there isn’t any prediction possible.
 It is frequently cloudy and misty in this higher elevation, 800 m above sea level.
 The sky can clear up quickly and vice versa.
 Usually, the sunrise and sunset are beautiful, but no guarantee for the weather.
 But this makes the Azores even more exciting.

 Don't miss out on my other Azores Islands Guides.

 My Weather Forecast Tip

 Monitor the weather forecast and the western part of Sao Miguel during your stay.
 You can trust these forecasts just for two days.
 Mother nature can frequently spoil this terrific scene with rain and mist.
 I prefer this website because they give you an idea for each hour for today and tomorrow.
-Twice we had an excellent prediction; we got up early and arrived already at 9 am before the crowds.
-When we left at 11 am, it was terrible crazy.
+We had an excellent prediction; we got up early and arrived at 9 am before the crowds.
+When we left at 11 am, it was terribly crazy.